Ciagal/Gauss-Crout-decomposition-as-a-tool-for-solving-electric-circuits/README.md

 # Gauss-Crout-decomposition-as-a-tool-for-solving-electric-circuits
 This is a project which I made for my course named Computational Techniques.
 It's a tool which can easily solve electric circuits.
-It's enough to bring a circuit into equations of Mesh Current Method or  Potential Method
+It's enough to bring a circuit into equations of Mesh Current Method or  Potential Method.
 ##  Overview

 The main goal of the project is to provide a tool for solving systems of `n` equations with `n` unknowns using the **Crout decomposition method**.
 It decomposes a matrix `A` into a lower triangular matrix `L` and an upper triangular matrix `U`, such that: